Coherent Charge Oscillations in a Bilayer Graphene Double Quantum Dot

 Here, we demonstrate coherent charge oscillations in a BLG DQD.
 In contrast to spin, the charge degree of freedom offers faster dynamics that can be controlled all-electrically using gate electrodes~\cite{hayashi2003coherent, petta2004manipulation}.
 We operate the DQD in the few electron regime and tune its interdot tunnel coupling to the low GHz regime, which we verify by photon assisted tunneling (PAT) spectroscopy.
-In a pulsed-gate experiment, we observe LZS interference oscillations of an excess electron, a characteristic signature of quantum phase coherence.
-From the PAT experiments, we determine an average ensemble decoherence time $T^*_2$ of around $(416\pm110)~$ps, while from the analysis of the LZS interference oscillations we extract an average decoherence time of around $(483\pm24)~$ps. \\\\ \textbf{Results } The device used to form a DQD consists of a BLG flake encapsulated between two crystals of hexagonal boron nitride~(hBN) placed on a global graphite back gate~(BG), with two layers of metallic top gates (i.e. the split and finger gate layer) separated by aluminium oxide.
+In a pulsed-gate experiment, we observe LZSM interference oscillations of an excess electron, a characteristic signature of quantum phase coherence.
+From the PAT experiments, we determine an average ensemble decoherence time $T^*_2$ of around $(416\pm110)~$ps, while from the analysis of the LZSM interference oscillations we extract an average decoherence time of around $(483\pm24)~$ps.
+These time scales are en par with those reported for advanced GaAs QDs~\cite{petta2004manipulation,petersson2010quantum} which is a first indicator for low charge noise and an important quality measure for the van-der-Waals interfaces in the BLG-based heterostructure.

+\textbf{Results } The device used to form a DQD consists of a BLG flake encapsulated between two crystals of hexagonal boron nitride~(hBN) placed on a global graphite back gate~(BG), with two layers of metallic top gates (i.e. the split and finger gate layer) separated by aluminium oxide.
 Fig.~\ref{f1}a shows a false-color scanning electron microscopy image of the gate structure of the device~(see Methods for details)~\cite{banszerus2020electron}.
 The BG and split gates (SGs) are used to form a p-type channel connecting source and drain reservoirs.
 The potential along the channel can be controlled using a set of finger gates~(FGs).
 A DQD is formed by locally overcompensating the potential set by the BG using two adjacent FGs, as schematically depicted in Fig.~\ref{f1}b (see also yellow FGs in Fig.~\ref{f1}a).
 Fig.~\ref{f1}c shows a charge stability diagram of the DQD in the few electron regime.
 When increasing the FG voltages, especially on the right FG, $V_\mathrm{R}$, the current through the DQD increases and the co-tunneling lines become more pronounced.
 This indicates that the interdot tunnel coupling can be sensitively tuned by the voltages applied to the FGs~\cite{banszerus2020single}.

 The first step towards studying quantum phase coherence in the DQD is to create an effective TLS and to characterize its energy dispersion using PAT spectroscopy.
 We focus on a single pair of triple points, where a TLS is formed by a single excess electron that can be located either in the left or the right QD (see Fig.~\ref{f2}a) with the two states $\ket{\mathrm{R}} := (N,M+1)$ and $\ket{\mathrm{L}} := (N+1,M)$, where $N$ and $M$ is the electron occupation of the left~(L) and the right~(R) QD, respectively.
 For large detuning energies, $\varepsilon$, compared to the interdot tunnel coupling energy, $\Delta/2$, the eigenenergies of the TLS are given by $E_\mathrm{L} = \varepsilon/2$ and $E_\mathrm{R} = -\varepsilon/2$, where $\varepsilon$ is the detuning energy between the two QDs (see white arrow in Fig. \ref{f2}a and gray dashed lines in Fig.~\ref{f2}b).
 This approximation becomes invalid for $|\varepsilon| \lesssim \Delta$, where the eigenenergies are given by the more general form $E_\pm = \pm \frac{1}{2} \sqrt{\varepsilon^2 + \Delta^2}$ (see solid lines in Fig.~\ref{f2}b).
 The state of such a TLS can be represented on the Bloch sphere shown in Fig.~\ref{f2}c, using the states $\ket{\mathrm{R}}$ and $\ket{\mathrm{L}}$ as a basis.